r0zetta/collaborative_filtering/README.md

 ![source-based recommendations](images/US2020_source_recommendations2.png)

-Based on experimental results it is apparent that source-based recommendations were much more accurate.
+Based on experimental results it is apparent that source-based recommendations more accurately matched accounts the user had already interacted with.
+This mechanism also recommended accounts with high engagement (number of retweets from all accounts).

 The recommendation algorithms implemented in these experiments are intentionally simple.
 Social network recommendation mechanisms are likely based on similar principles (i.e. collaborative filtering, plus some additional logic), but may utilize other available information such as:
 - accounts the user is following or being followed by